-Student Attendance: STRIVE FOR 95
+Student Attendance

 Attending school on time and every day is a critical and necessary factor for student success.
 Showing up for school and being ready to learn impacts a student's academic success and their connectedness to school starting in kindergarten and continuing through high school.

-STRIVE FOR 95 focuses on students missing no more than 9 days throughout the year.
 Students are expected to arrive on time and be engaged in learning throughout the academic day.

 Attendance matters.
-Students who maintain the STRIVE FOR 95 goal are more likely to be on or above grade level academically, be socially and emotionally connected to the school and staff, and remain on track to high school graduation.
+Students who attend school regularly are more likely to be on or above grade level academically, be socially and emotionally connected to the school and staff, and remain on track to high school graduation.